bibbox/bibbox-documentation/docs/installation-image.md

 #### 3a.)
 LOCAL

 If you download the image for local testing, this machine comes with a GUI (Graphical User Interface) and is ready to be used as is.

-You can just log in with username **vagrant** and passwords **bibbox4ever** and start using the BIBBOX by accessing it in a Browser like Firefox at the URL <http://bibbox.local.test>.
+You can just log in with username **vmadmin** and passwords **bibbox4ever** and start using the BIBBOX by accessing it in a Browser like Firefox at the URL <http://bibbox.local.domain>.

 Please be aware, that after the virtual machine has started, it takes several minutes until the BIBBOX can be accessed.